 Blue: dredging depth of 1 foot.

-Lake Mallalieu is a public body of water, formed by a dam in Hudson, WI, that impounds the Willow River at its confluence with the St. Croix River.
-Lake Mallalieu sits at the end of the about 70-mile-long Willow River, which has an approximately 182,000 acre watershed area dominated by agricultural land uses.
+Lake Mallalieu is a public body of water, formed by a dam in Hudson, WI that impounds the Willow River at its confluence with the St. Croix River.
+Lake Mallalieu sits at the end of the about 70-mile-long Willow River, which has an approximately 182,000-acre watershed area dominated by agricultural land uses.
 Lake Mallalieu’s waters are replaced about every three to seven days by the flow of the Willow River, depending on precipitation amounts.
 The Willow River continuously carries sediment and nutrients in runoff from upstream lands downstream to Lake Mallalieu.
 Lake Mallalieu’s water quality is almost entirely determined by the effects of upstream land uses in the Willow River watershed.
-Water quality studies over the past decades consistently have found Lake Mallalieu to have low water clarity, excess nutrients, and algae blooms.
+Water quality studies over the past decades dating back to at least 1990 consistently have found Lake Mallalieu to be classified as eutrophic, with low water clarity, excess nutrients, and nuisance algae blooms.

-Most proposed dredging is within "Designated Sensitive Area, Site #1: 83.79 Acres" in northeast Lake Mallalieu and the adjacent Willow River channels.
-The Wisconsin Department of Natural Resources (WDNR) has identified Site #1 as critical habitat for endangered, protected, or special concern species, and the WDNR previously has recommended against any dredging within Site #1.
+Most proposed dredging was to be within "Designated Sensitive Area, Site #1: 83.79 Acres" in northeast Lake Mallalieu and the adjacent Willow River channels.
+The Wisconsin Department of Natural Resources (WDNR) has identified Site #1 as critical habitat for endangered, protected, or special concern species, and the WDNR previously had recommended against any dredging within Site #1.

-The LMA may not begin this proposed dredging in the public waters of Lake Mallalieu and the Willow River without first obtaining required permits from the Wisconsin Department of Natural Resources (WDNR), US Army Corps of Engineers, US Fish and Wildlife Service, and St. Croix County.
+The LMA could not begin dredging in the public waters of Lake Mallalieu and the Willow River without first obtaining required permits from the Wisconsin Department of Natural Resources (WDNR), US Army Corps of Engineers, US Fish and Wildlife Service, and St. Croix County.

-If all required permits are issued, the LMA may not commence the dredging project without also first obtaining authorizations from the owners of the riparian and/or impoundment lakebed properties within the dredging area.
+If all required permits were issued, the LMA could not commence the dredging project without also first obtaining authorizations from the owners of the riparian and/or impoundment lakebed properties within the dredging area.

 In October 2023, the LMA Board contracted with Stantec Consulting Services (Stantec) for a "Dredging Feasibility Study and Preliminary Design" within a 100-acre area of northeast Lake Mallalieu and the adjacent Willow River channels.